MexicanSocietyUoB/Seminars/_posts/2017-05-17-speakersinfo.md

 We want that our audience feel the power of science and the creation of new knowledge.

 ##### (4) Presentation
+The presentation should be 20 minutes followed by 10 minutes questions.
+The presentation is in English language and is targeted for a general audience.
+If possible, the presentation should cover introduction to the topic highlighting the novelty and contribution to knowledge, the methodology used in the research, results and conclusions.

-Prepare a 20-minutes presentation in English language that is targeted for a general audience.
-Your presentation will be available in the Science Seminar's website to which the content should be under the creative commons licence.
+Your presentation is going to be available in the Science Seminar's website for which we require that your content is under the creative commons licence.

 We suggest to read these references to structure your presentation [(Corticalia 2016)](https://corticalia.wordpress.com/2016/06/19/how-to-structure-a-presentation/).